-- STV44.4 The returning officer is to endorse the word "rejected" on any text voting record which under this rule is not to be counted. - STV44.5 The returning officer is to draw up a statement showing the number of ballot papers rejected by him or her under each of the subparagraphs (a) to (d) of rule STV44.1 and the number of text voting records rejected by him or her under each of the sub-paragraphs (a) to (c) of rule STV44.3.
+- STV44.4 The returning officer is to endorse the word "rejected" on any text voting record which under this rule is not to be counted. - STV44.5 The returning officer is to draw up a statement showing the number of ballot papers rejected by them under each of the subparagraphs (a) to (d) of rule STV44.1 and the number of text voting records rejected by them under each of the sub-paragraphs (a) to (c) of rule STV44.3.